Use your MP3 player to train your swimming cadence

 60, # bpm

-10, # seconds duration
+10, # duration in seconds

 [("input/clap1.mp3", 10), ("input/beep.mp3", 0)],